eenx15-19-81/cobots19/README.md

 * Your user is a member of the `dialout` group.
 This can be done by running `sudo usermod -a -G dialout $USER` and after that restarting your system.

 ### Hardware
+* UR10 Robot with a working network connection and a known ip-address.
+* Optoforce controller with working network connection and knwon ip-address.
+The actual sensor should be mounted on the robot's end affector with the correct orientation.
+* A computer that can run ROS, connected on the same network as the robot and Optoforce controller.
+* *Optional:* A Robotiq 2 finger gripper that is mounted to the force/torque sensor, and connected to the computer running ROS.

 ## Set-up

 1. Create a catkin workspace, preferably in you home directory.
 See [Catkin Tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 2. Navigate to `<Name of you workspace>/src` and use `git clone <URL to github repo>` to clone all packages listed under "Required packages" individually.
-Make sure to also clone this repository.
+Make sure to also clone **this** repository.
 3. Build the workspace by running `catkin_make` in the root of the workspace (might take some time).
 4. Modify the launch file `<Name of Catkin WS>/src/cobots19/launch/launchDriver.launch` so that the 'optoforce_etherdaq_driver' has the ip address to the optoforce controller.
 5. If you are **not** using a gripper, you can comment the "Robotiq2FGripperRtuNode" line to avoid starting the gripper driver.